The KimKlone: Bride of Son of Cheap Video

-The KimKlone's ultimate gnarliness, and the most deceitful of all the pranks played on its long-suffering CPU, is the operation called NEXT.
-A brief digression is in order here.
+The KimKlone's ultimate gnarliness, and the most elaborate of all the deceitful pranks played on its long-suffering CPU, is the operation called NEXT.

 KimKlone Accelerated NEXT: just a little shell game

-• The Forth Program Counter, IP, holds the address of the next Forth "instruction" to execute.
+• The IP (Interpretive Pointer -- Forth's program counter) holds the address of the next Forth "instruction" to execute.
 A fetch via the IP will return the "instruction."

-• the "instruction" is just a Code Field Address (CFA) indicating part of the header of the Forth word definition.
-A fetch via the instruction/CFA will return the so-called Code Field (CF).
+• the "instruction" is just an address.
+Dubbed the Code Field Address (CFA), it indicates part of the header of the Forth word's definition.
+A fetch via the CFA will return the so-called Code Field (CF).

-• the Code Field is what ends up in the 65xx PC register.
-It is the address of the machine code routine which emulates the desired Forth operation.
+• the Code Field needs to go in the 65xx Program Counter — it's the address of the machine code routine which simulates the desired Forth operation.

-Emulation routines conclude with NEXT; this is how the CPU jumps from one routine to the next.
-In the case of the KimKlone a one-byte instruction triggers it all.
 The KK op-code for NEXT is 3Bh — one of the xxxxx011 codes and therefore subject to substitution.
-When 3B is fetched the alias fed to the CPU is 4Ch, the op-code for a JMP Absolute.
+When 3B is fetched in cycle 1 the alias fed to the CPU is 4Ch, the op-code for a JMP Absolute.
 (See row 1 of the Table, lower left.)

-The CPU continues fetching, expecting the 4C op-code to be followed by a two-byte operand indicating the destination of the jump.
-Microcode intervenes, and in the next two cycles what gets jammed onto the CPU bus is the value in the IP.
+In cycles 2 and 3 the CPU continues fetching, expecting the 4C op-code to be followed by a two-byte operand indicating the destination of the jump.
+Microcode intervenes, and what gets jammed onto the CPU bus is the value in the IP.
 (Microcode has hooks into the VIA chip-select logic that can override the usual address decoding and cause T2Low or T2High to be coughed out onto the bus at any time.)